-- However, I am extremely frustrated by how out of control regulations have become over the past 10- 15 years.
-It is impossible to complete all of the paperwork required during the constraints of the workday.
-If the paperwork required during the constraints of the workday. - (6) I love being an early childhood special education teacher.
+- I love the work that I get to do with my students and their families.
+However, I am extremely frustrated by how out of control regulations have become over the past 10- 15 years. ....
+It is impossible to complete all of the paperwork required during the constraints of the workday. - ECSE Teacher - I love being an early childhood special education teacher.
 I love my students and find my career very rewarding.
 We are over-worked and understaffed.
 It is a disservice to the level of care and education we need to provide to our students, to always feel like we cannot give our students what they need to meet their goals due to insufficient staff support.
 33

-- If I love my job however the workload is WAY more than I can get done in my contractual hours.
+- I love my job however the workload is WAY more than I can get done in my contractual hours.
 I spend 2-3 hours EVERY day staying after school (which is my choice because I want the best for my students) doing things that I can't get done during the day.
 No other job has requirements like this.
-I will be making more collecting my pension and working part time than I will staying in my current position, which is why I am choosing to leave the profession at the end of this school year. - being expected to carry a full caseload.
-Even though we travel for home visits and see students in a variety of community, preschool, and daycare settings, our caseloads in El and Preschool are more than double the size of the SLP [Speech-Language Pathologist] caseloads in K-12 and the K-12 SLPs have a fulltime SLP assistant.
-I absolutely love working as a SLP in this setting, but don't believe we receive the support and recognition for the work we do and the impact we have on a child's development and future success.
+I will be making more collecting my pension and working part time than I will staying in my current position, which is why I am choosing to leave the profession at the end of this school year.
+I - Image: Content of the second secon